UAS

 • Design of a continuous information chain from the accident site to the hospital by means of new information technologies

-Contribution of the IFB:
+Contribution of the IFB

 Basic Analysis for the use of UAV flight formations for the support of emergency services during large-scale emergencies